-Eric Roberts was born circa 1913 according to the Commonwealth War Graves Commission citation, with his parent’s and wife’s detail:- Son of Mr. and Mrs. John Roberts; husband of Lily Roberts, of Buckley, Flintshire.
+Eric Roberts was born circa 1913 according to the Commonwealth War Graves Commission citation, with his parent’s and wife’s detail: – Son of Mr. and Mrs. John Roberts; husband of Lily Roberts, of Buckley, Flintshire.

 However, although I have traced several ROBERTS families, because the citation does not reveal the name of Eric’s mother, and with the name John Roberts for his father, I have been unable to trace the correct family with complete certainty.
 I have already travelled down 3 families and still cannot come to any conclusion.

-What I do know is according to the Royal Welsh Enlistment Book, Eric enlisted on the 30th May 1940 and was transferred to the Gloucester Regiment on the 8th October 1940 along with many other Roberts’ men on the same pages.
+What I do know is according to the Royal Welsh Enlistment Book, Eric enlisted on the 30th of May 1940 and was transferred to the Gloucester Regiment on the 8th of October 1940 along with many other Roberts’ men on the same pages.

 We do know that he and his Regiment ended up in Burma and was there during the conquest of Burma.